Animal Reproductive Strategies

 It’s not all just competition between males; females choose which males to mate with based on observing the male competition.
 Selection of the “best” male by females is called female choice or intersexual selection.
 Female choice (intersexual selection) and direct male competition (intrasexual selection) usually lead to selection for extremely “showy” traits that don’t appear to provide any benefit to the individual’s survival, and might even make it more likely for the animal to be eaten by a predator (think of the peacock’s tail – see below).
 But if the trait improves the male’s ability to produce successful offspring because more females choose to mate with him, then these traits do in fact improve an individual’s biological fitness, even at the cost of decreasing its survival!

-Examples of traits which typically confer first male advantage include:
+Examples of traits and behaviors which typically confer first male advantage include:

 • Mate guarding: a male remains close by the female after mating, preventing other males from mating with her until there has been time for his sperm to fertilize the eggs